sonic-net/SONiC/doc/kdump/SONiC-kdump.md

 The variable *USE_KDUMP* in the file /etc/default/kdump-tools is set to 0 to disable kdump, and set to 1 to enable kdump.

 Since this command might require changing the kernel parameters to specify the amount of memory reserved for the capture kernel (the kernel parameters which are exported through */proc/cmdline*), a reboot is necessary.
-By default, the command displays a message showing that kdump functionality will be either enabled or disabled following the next reboot, unless the optional parameter *-n* has been provided.
-The optional parameter *-y* allows to automatically perform the reboot without asking for a confirmation.
-In this case, the command "config save -y" will be automatically performed prior to the reboot.
+The command displays a message showing that kdump functionality will be either enabled or disabled following the next reboot.

 #### config kdump memory string